sammcvicker/spellcrafting/ABSTRACT.md

-# Magically: Design Philosophy
+# Spellcrafting: Design Philosophy

-Magically makes LLMs a Python language feature.
+Spellcrafting makes LLMs a Python language feature.
 This document explains the design decisions behind the library.

 ## Core Concept: Spells, Not Agents